-There’s multiple different karts and tracks at Andretti Indoor Karting arena which allows for the Go Karting be suitable for adults and younger kids as well as teenagers!
+There are multiple different karts and tracks at Andretti Indoor Karting arena which allows for the Go Karting to be suitable for adults and younger kids as well as teenagers!

 Alongside indoor go-karting, the complex also has bowling, arcade games and a laser tag arena.